If you’re planning to scrape your popcorn ceilings soon, here are our top tips on what to do to have the best results!

 WARNING: If your ceilings were put up prior to 1980, they are almost certainly made from asbestos.
 Asbestos = bad.
 Have a certified professional come take a look.

-- Clear out the area.
 Remove anything that you can from the room.
 Remove any blinds or ceiling lights.
-Lay plastic over your floors.
+Then, lay plastic over your floors.
 If you are in a carpeted room, strongly consider self adhesive plastic sheets and cover all of your walls.

 - Eye protection